stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 The request/response models are therefore under your control.
-But if you want your GraphQL endpoint to "play nice" with other components in the GraphQL ecosphere, such as the [ReactJs Apollo Client](https://www.apollographql.com/docs/react/), you need to follow the [GraphQL spec](https://graphql.org/learn/serving-over-http/).
+But if you want your GraphQL endpoint to "play nice" with other components in the GraphQL ecosphere, such as the [ReactJs Apollo Client](https://www.apollographql.com/docs/react/), you need to follow the [GraphQL spec](https://graphql.org/learn/serving-over-http/), which dictates the shapes of the request/response objects.
-The spec dictates the request/response objects, including how errors are reported.

-The `GraphqlToTsql` repo has a reference AspNetCore project that follows the spec.
+The `GraphqlToTsql` reference application has an AspNetCore project that follows the spec, though the response object includes some extra properties.
 Here is the controller that exposes the endpoint `/api/graphql`.

 ```csharp